informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 ```

-The functional layer is actually quite powerful.
-We can describe a lot of
+The functional layer is actually quite powerful; a lot of protocol behavior can
-protocol behavior at the functional layer.
-However, we postpone this discussion
-for a more advanced tutorial.
+be defined here without referring to protocol state.

-As you can see, we have omitted the type of `MAX_UINT` but specified the type
+As you can see, we have omitted the type of `MAX_UINT` but specified the type of
-of `isUInt`.
-Most of the time, it is up to you.
-The type checker can infer the
+`isUInt`.
+Most of the time, the type checker can infer the types of values and
+operator definitions, and giving additional type annotations is up to you.
+In
-types of values and operator definitions.
-In rare cases, the type checker may
+rare cases, the type checker may get confused, and then explicit type
-get confused, and then explicit type annotations may help you in figuring out
+annotations will help you in figuring out the issue.
-the issue.

 ## 5. Declare the protocol parameters